jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

   (a) by delivering it personally to the person who appears to have committed the infringement offence; or (b) by sending it by post addressed to the person at the person's last known place of residence or business; or (c) where the person is shown as the owner of a dog on a register, by sending it by post to the person at the address recorded on that register.
-(3) For the purposes of the Summary Proceedings Act 1957, an infringement notice sent to a person by post pursuant to paragraph (b) or paragraph (c) of subsection (2) shall be deemed to have been served on the person when it was so posted.
+(3) An infringement notice sent to a person by post pursuant to paragraph (b) or paragraph (c) of subsection (2) shall be deemed to have been served on the person when it was so posted.
 (4) Every infringement notice shall be in the prescribed form, and shall contain the following particulars:
   (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence; and
   (b) the amount of the infringement fee specified in respect of that offence in Schedule 1; and